-*- coding: utf-8 -*-

 pass

-examples: List[TrainingExample] = []
+examples: TrainingExamples = []

 y = []

-for label in ('match', 'distinct'):
+for label in ("match", "distinct"):

-label = cast(Literal['match', 'distinct'], label)
+label = cast(Literal["match", "distinct"], label)

 pairs = training_pairs[label]